 - 2 garlic cloves, thinly sliced

-- 1 small jalapeño chili, seeded and minced
+- 1 small jalapeño chile, seeded and minced

-- Juice and zest of 1 lemon, zest removed in thin strips
+- Zest and juice of 1 lemon, zest removed in thin strips

 In a large ovenproof fry pan over medium heat, warm the olive oil.
 Season the chicken thighs on both sides with salt and pepper.
 Arrange 4 of the thighs, skin side down, in the pan.
-Cook, without turning them, until crispy and golden brown underneath, 5 to 6 minutes.
-Turn the chicken over and cook until browned on the other side, 3 to 4 minutes more.
+Cook, without turning, until crispy and golden brown on the bottom, 5 to 6 minutes.
+Turn and cook until browned on the second side, 3 to 4 minutes longer.
 Transfer to a plate.
 Repeat to brown the remaining thighs.
 Pour off and discard all but about 2 Tbs. of the fat in the pan.

-Reduce the heat to medium-low, add the onion and sauté until beginning to wilt, 3 to 4 minutes.
-Add the garlic, jalapeño and 2 Tbs. of the parsley and sauté until the onion is soft, about 4 minutes more.
+Reduce the heat to medium-low, add the onion to the pan and sauté until beginning to wilt, 3 to 4 minutes.
+Add the garlic, jalapeño and 2 Tbs. of the parsley and sauté until the onion is soft, about 4 minutes longer.

-Return all of the chicken, skin side up, to the pan and pour in 1/4 cup of the wine.
+Return all of the chicken thighs, skin side up, to the pan and pour in 1/4 cup (2 fl. oz./60 ml) of the wine.
 Simmer gently, uncovered, until most of the wine has evaporated, about 10 minutes.
-Turn the thighs over and add the olives and lemon zest.
-Pour in the remaining 1/4 cup wine and cook at a gentle simmer until most of the wine has evaporated, about 10 minutes more.
-Add the lemon juice and increase the heat to medium.
-Turn the thighs over and cook until opaque throughout and the juices run clear when a fork is inserted into the thickest part of a thigh, about 5 minutes more.
+Turn the chicken pieces and add the olives and lemon zest.
+Pour in the remaining 1/4 cup wine and cook at a gentle simmer until most of the wine has evaporated, about 10 minutes longer.
+Add the lemon juice and raise the heat to medium.
+Turn the thighs and cook until opaque throughout and the juices run clear when you insert a fork into the thickest part of a thigh, about 5 minutes longer.

-Position a broiler pan 4 inches below the heat source and preheat the broiler.
-Transfer the fry pan to the broiler and broil just to brown and crisp the chicken skin, 1 to 2 minutes.
+Position a broiler pan 4 inches (10 cm) below the heat source and preheat the broiler.
+Transfer the frying pan to the broiler and broil just to brown and crisp the chicken skin, 1 to 2 minutes.

-Transfer the thighs to a warmed platter and pour the pan juices over them.
+Transfer the thighs to a serving platter and pour the pan juices over them.
 Sprinkle the remaining 2 Tbs. parsley on top and serve immediately.
 Serves 4.